 5. Getting Married at Oxford's Cherwell Boathouse

 You can celebrate all types of occasions at Cherwell Boathouse.
 The venue has a marquee on the terrace overlooking the river and a restaurant, conservatory, and lower boathouse.
 The marquee can accommodate 20 to 120 guests and caters for informal canapé events, music, and dancing.
 For groups of up to 50, you can also rent the conservatory.
 The Lower Boathouse is open from mid-April to October and serves as a rustic event space for the warmer months.
-There is also a gazebo you can rent from May to September that has room for 15 to 20 people.
+There is also a gazebo you can rent from May to September with room for 15 to 20 people.

 Cherwell Boathouse Venue Pictures